imeka/trk-io/README.md

 // 'n_count' field is written in the destructor because we don't
 // know how many streamlines the user will write.
 ```

+## Roadmap

+There's still a lot of work to do but it should work perfectly for simple use cases.
+In particular, future versions should be able to:

+- Support TCK reading/writing
+- Better handling of scalars and properties.
+There's currently a way to access them but I wouldn't call it conveniant.
+They are in the header so you need to zip over them yourself.
+- Create some binary tools using this lib, e.g. show_affine, count_tracks, pruning, strip_info, color, etc.
+- Support for `ops.Range`, e.g. `streamlines[0..10]`

+Your help is much appreciated.
+Consider filing an [issue](https://github.com/imeka/trk-io/issues) in case something is missing for your use case to work.
+Pull requests are also welcome.